jfxueX/bash/commands/local/awk.md

 Click here to get file: [awk_example1.awk](http://www.grymoire.com/Unix/Scripts/awk_example1.awk)

 Notice the
-"-f" option following '#!/bin/awk "
+`-f` option following `#!/bin/awk `
-above, which is also used in the third format where you use AWK to execute the file directly, i.e. "awk -f filename".
+above, which is also used in the third format where you use AWK to execute the file directly, i.e. `awk -f filename`.
-The "-f" option specifies the AWK file containing the instructions.
+The `-f` option specifies the AWK file containing the instructions.
-As you can see, AWK considers lines that start with a "#" to be a comment, just like the shell.
-To be precise, anything from the "#" to the end of the line is a comment (unless its inside an AWK string.
+As you can see, AWK considers lines that start with a `#` to be a comment, just like the shell.
+To be precise, anything from the `#` to the end of the line is a comment (unless its inside an AWK string.
 However, I always comment my AWK scripts with the
-"#" at the start of the line, for reasons I'll discuss later.
+`#` at the start of the line, for reasons I'll discuss later.

 Which format should you use?
 I prefer the last format when possible.
 It's shorter and simpler.
 It's also easier to debug problems.